 Experts estimate that approximately 5 – 10 % of women of reproductive age are affected by polycystic ovarian syndrome (PCOS).
 This syndrome is, in fact, a hormonal disorder.
 Women with PCOS usually exhibit raised levels of male hormones, which are referred to as androgens.
 This results in male-pattern hair loss, increased facial and body hair, as well as irregular ovulation and menstruation.
 Therefore, PCOS is also one of the main reasons for female infertility.

 As early as 1721, Italian scientist Antonio Vallisneri described women who were „obese and infertile, with two bigger-than-normal ovaries, and acne“.
-Even though almost 300 years have passed meanwhile, the underlying reasons are still not quite clear yet.
+Even though 300 years have passed meanwhile, the underlying reasons are still not quite clear yet.
 Experts assume interactions between predisposition and environmental factors.

 It seems clear, however, that a couple of hormonal disturbances add up to form the vicious cycle seen in PCOS:

 PCOS-patients often have a shift in the ratio of luteinising hormone (LH) and follicle-stimulating hormone (FSH).
 LH is important for ovulation, and FSH for oocyte maturation.
 Because too little FSH is there (in comparison to LH), many immature oocytes gather in the ovaries.
 At the same time, there is hardly any ovulation, because the oocytes do not mature properly and are therefore not ready for ovulation.

 The imbalance of LH and FSH simultaneously leads to increased androgen-production in the ovaries.
 These male hormones are converted to estrogen, which happens in adipose tissue.
 The more overweight a woman is, the more adipose tissue she has and the more estrogen can arise.
 This is the reason for an association between excess weight and PCOS.